 Before you take the test, you should do the following:

 - Make sure not to eat or drink anything for three to four hours before the test.

 After the resting echocardiogram, you will exercise on a treadmill or stationary bicycle.
-Depending on your physical condition, the clinician may ask you to increase the intensity of your exercise.
-How long you will need to exercise varies from person to person, but usually between six and 10 minutes.
+Depending on your physical condition, your doctor may ask you to increase the intensity of your exercise.
+You’ll probably need to exercise for six to 10 minutes, or until you feel tired, to raise your heart rate as much as possible.

-You will likely be asked to exercise until you feel tired to raise your heart rate as much as possible.
-Let the clinician know right away if you feel dizzy or weak, or if you experience chest pain or pain on your left side.
+Tell your doctor right away if you feel dizzy or weak, or if you have chest pain or pain on your left side.

 The echocardiography stress test is very reliable.
-Your doctor or cardiologist will explain your test results to you.
+Your doctor will explain your test results to you.
 If the results are normal, your heart is working properly and your blood vessels are probably not blocked due to coronary artery disease.

 Diagnosing coronary artery disease and assessing your risk for heart attacks early on can help prevent future complications.
 This test can also help determine if your current cardiac rehabilitation plan is working for you.